Infertility Treatments

 COVID-19 Symptoms in Pregnancy

 Data collected over this year has demonstrated that pregnant women (all trimesters) are less likely to have the symptoms of their non-pregnant age-matched counterparts.
 Fever and myalgia (muscle pain) were both less frequent and less severe.
 However, pregnant women were more susceptible to illness rendering the need for ICU admission.
-The women with the greatest susceptibility for severe illness and thus, ICU admission, bore the greatest co-morbidities.
+The women with the greatest susceptibility to severe illness and, thus, ICU admission bore the greatest co-morbidities.
 These other conditions included: advanced age and higher body mass index (BMI).
 The risk of death remained rare in pregnant vs non-pregnant women of the same age range (1.5 vs 1.2 per 1000 cases).

 Can Newborns Get COVID-19?